plone/Products.ResourceRegistries/README.txt

 Usage

-  ResourceRegistries 1.1 requires CMF 1.5.5 or later.
+  ResourceRegistries 1.1 requires CMF 1.6 or later.
+(Intrepid users can probably get it working w/ CMF 1.5.5 w/ GenericSetup installed.)

   The CSSRegistry and JSRegistry is configured through the ZMI. it can be found in the ZMI of your plonesite as 'portal_css' and 'portal_javascript'.